Simons Laufer Mathematical Sciences Institute: History

 The institute was founded in September 1982 by Berkeley professors Shiing-Shen Chern, Calvin Moore, and Isadore M. Singer.
-Shiing-Shen Chern acted as the founding director of the institute and Calvin Moore acted as the founding deputy director.
+Shiing-Shen Chern acted as the founding director of the institute, Calvin Moore acted as the founding deputy director, and Isadore Singer was the inaugural chair of the institute's Scientific Advisory Committee.

-Originally located in Berkeley's extension building at 2223 Fulton Street, the institute moved into its current facility in the Berkeley hills on April 1, 1985.
-The institute initially paid rent to the university for its "Hill Campus" building, but since August 2000, it has occupied the building free of rent, just one of several contributions by the Berkeley campus.
+Originally located in Berkeley's extension building at 2223 Fulton Street, the institute moved into its current facility at 17 Gauss Way in the Berkeley hills on April 1, 1985.
+The institute initially paid rent to the university for its "Hill Campus" building, Shiing-Shen Chern Hall, but since August 2000, it has occupied the building free of rent, one of several contributions by the Berkeley campus.
+Chern Hall underwent substantial renovations in 2006 to add an auditorium, board room, library, and additional office facilities.
+The building features public art including a mathematical mosaic by artists Linda Vanderkolk and Scott Frankenberger and sculptures by Helaman Ferguson and Wei Li "Willy" Wang.